Anjana2002/c-program-1/README.md

 7		8		9		10<br />
 <br />
 37)***output1.c:-***
-                 Write a program to produce the following output.
+                 Write a program to produce the following output. <br />
 A <br />
 A B<br />
 A B C <br />